 When the person appears in court, the court will ask the person whether they want to waive extradition proceedings or wait for the Governor’s Warrant.
 If extradition is not waived, then the state seeking the extradition must make a formal demand for extradition under the requirements of Section 3 of the UCEA.

-Extradition Deputies of the TCSO Warrant Division - The division also includes Extradition Deputies who travel across the United States to picking up prisoners who have been arrested by other law enforcement agencies on Tarrant County warrants.
+Extradition Deputies of the TCSO Warrant Division – The division also includes Extradition Deputies who travel across the United States to pick up prisoners who have been arrested by other law enforcement agencies on Tarrant County warrants.
 These Deputies work a very flexible schedule due to travel.
 The Sheriff’s Office also has a contract with a private company, which also transports prisoners for extradition purposes.
 Transportation Deputies pick up prisoners from the local municipalities when their criminal cases have been filed with the Tarrant County District Attorney’s Office.

-Extradition Unit of the Texas Department of Criminal Justice - The extradition unit of the TDCJ makes warrant issuance decisions on offenders who are supervised out-of-state, arranging transportation for offenders being brought back to Texas for a revocation hearing, and scheduling revocation hearings for offenders who are in a Texas prison unit on parole violation allegations.
+Extradition Unit of the Texas Department of Criminal Justice – The extradition unit of the TDCJ makes warrant issuance decisions on offenders who are supervised out-of-state, arranges transportation for offenders being brought back to Texas for a revocation hearing, and scheduling revocation hearings for offenders who are in a Texas prison unit on parole violation allegations.
 The Warrants Section of the TDCJ prepares performance measure reports for the Budget Board of the Texas Legislative concerning specific types of warrants, and the HB 1112 Unit tracks warrants and ensures that the division remains within the guidelines mandated by law.

 Chapter 51.
-Fugitives From Justice - Visit the Texas Legislature website to find the provisions located in the Texas Code of Criminal Procedure related to delivering up a fugitive from justice, the magistrate’s warrant, the requirements for the complaint, bail or commitment, notice of arrest. discharge, the second arrest on an extradition warrant, the governor’s demand, and traveling expenses for extradition.
-Find the provisions of the Uniform Criminal Extradition Act in Texas including the duties of the Governor for fugitives from justice, the form of the demand, when the governor may investigate the case, extradition of persons imprisoned or awaiting trial in another state who have left that state under compulsion, extradition of persons not present in the demanding state at the time of the commission of the crime, rights for he accused to file an application for habeas corpus and arrest prior to requisition.
+Fugitives From Justice – Visit the Texas Legislature website to find the provisions located in the Texas Code of Criminal Procedure relating to delivering up a fugitive from justice, the magistrate’s warrant, the requirements for the complaint, bail, or commitment, a notice of arrest. discharge, the second arrest on an extradition warrant, the governor’s demand, and traveling expenses for extradition.
+Find the provisions of the Uniform Criminal Extradition Act in Texas including the duties of the Governor for fugitives from justice, the form of the demand, when the governor may investigate the case, extradition of persons imprisoned or awaiting trial in another state who have left that state under compulsion, extradition of persons not present in the demanding state at the time of the commission of the crime, rights for the accused to file an application for habeas corpus and arrest prior to requisition.
 Find information on the interstate agreement on detainers.